lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 ![image](https://user-images.githubusercontent.com/51786870/211301600-2a0feecb-3db2-4812-b436-f79fa382cd65.png)

+**Note**

+`Notice that the attack Mitigation was Behavioral.
+This means a dynamic signature was created and enforced to mitigate the attack.`

-Review the Dynamic Signatures UI page opened in step #2.
+3. Review the Dynamic Signatures UI page opened in step #2.
 It might take a few moments for a dynamic signature(s) to generate, but shortly after the attack has been detected a signature should be created.
 Once a signature(s) is generated, if you click on the signature (NOT on the blue link, but somewhere on the signature bar), you will get the details about the signature in Wireshark format.
 Also, you can examine the current status of the signature (mitigating or not), and statistics on recent attacks which used the signature.

 ![image](https://user-images.githubusercontent.com/51786870/211301743-7cc39f2f-2d43-461c-89f4-103584ca1bdd.png)